shamim0754/Java8/readme.md

-now()  | represent date with a default format of yyyy-MM-dd. format(DateTimeFormatter formatter) | represent date with a specified format e.g dd-MM-yyyy parse(String str,DateTimeFormatter formatter) | convert to string LocalDate
+now()  | represent date with a default format of yyyy-MM-dd. format(DateTimeFormatter formatter) | represent date with a specified format e.g dd-MM-yyyy parse(String str,DateTimeFormatter formatter) | convert to string LocalDate minusDays(long daysToMinus) | return a copy of this LocalDate with the specified number of days subtracted minusMonths(long monthsToSubtract) | rIt is used to return a copy of this LocalDate with the specified number of months subtracted. plusDays(long daysToAdd) | return a copy of this LocalDate with the specified number of days Added LocalDate	plusMonths(long monthsToAdd) | return a copy of this LocalDate with the specified number of months Added

 Update App.java